-Accelerated BSN Program FAQs
+Accelerated BSN Track FAQs

-Since the ABSN is an accelerated program, students are required to have a minimum of 60 credits from a regionally accredited college or university prior to enrollment.
+Since the ABSN track is an accelerated curriculum, students are required to have a minimum of 60 credits from a regionally accredited college or university prior to enrollment.
 These 60 credits may include prerequisites and general education coursework taken through Concordia Texas.
 Plus you must have a minimum cumulative GPA of 3.0 overall and a minimum cumulative GPA of 3.0 in the prerequisite natural science courses.
 Your Admission Counselor will help you with this process.

-Additional ABSN program requirements
+Additional ABSN track requirements

 - An official transcript from each regionally accredited institution attended.